garenas3/homeinventory/README.md

 This Python package requires [Poetry](https://python-poetry.org/) to install dependencies.
 Run the following command in the root directory of the project.
-This will create a virtual environment with the required dependencies and in- stall the project in edit mode.
+This will create a virtual environment with the required dependencies and install the project in edit mode.

     poetry install